gjamo/MarketsChain/README.md

   - trade executed externally (exchange, SEF or phone) before being recorded on the ledger
   - manage relationship

+- Note: We will consider execution / pre-exec / discovery / RFQ out of scope for now.
+For execution, although blockchain could be applicable to RFQ order, distributed technology such as IPFS will be more appropriate to central limit order book.
+Indeed CLOB requires high latency and data is not persistent and does not need to be stored in a ledger as such

 ## Blockhain features required
 - Blockchain 2.0 with smart contracts to manage blockchain access, market/static data, trade execution, trade capture/amendment, BO processing
 - Private chain in order to support the a consortium of financial institutions